freegeek-pdx/fgwebsite/plugins/feedlist/readme.txt

 	PARAMETERS
-	file - the path to your feedfile (default: '.wp-content/plugins/feeds.txt') feedsToShow - the number of feeds to poll from your feedfile (default: 5) itemsPerFeed - the number of items to show from each feed polled (default: 1) show_description - show the description of each item or not (default: false) randomItemsPerFeed - not only can you show random feeds from the feed file but you can also show random items from each feed (default: true) beforeItems - what to show before an item  (default: '<li>')
+	file - the path to your feedfile (default: '.wp-content/plugins/feeds.txt') feedsToShow - the number of feeds to poll from your feedfile (default: 5) num_items - the number of items to show from each feed polled (default: 1) show_description - show the description of each item or not (default: false) randomItemsPerFeed - not only can you show random feeds from the feed file but you can also show random items from each feed (default: true) beforeItems - what to show before an item  (default: '<li>')